smirnovhub/my-deye-scripts/telebot/service/readme.txt

 bot will be automatically restarted in the case of the crash!

-fix pathes to actual in /etc/systemd/system/telebot.service:
+fix paths to actual in /etc/systemd/system/telebot.service:
 WorkingDirectory=/home/dmitry/git/scripts/deye/telebot
 ExecStart=/home/dmitry/git/scripts/deye/telebot/telebot